addy1997/al-Go-rithms/README.md

 ## Topics

 Almost every month we are adding new interesting topics to keep the repository updated.
 The list of all the topics can be found here [TOPICS.txt](https://github.com/addy1997/al-Go-rithms/blob/main/TOPICS.txt)

+## Updates

+A new branch by the name of "add-deprecated-codes" has been added to move codes with deprecated functions, packages.